You are here

 In order to share photos of people making observations, have each subject sign a media release for your organization.
 This is especially important when working with minors.

-- Make sure the photos are of species that are found on the Nature's Notebook plant and animal list at the time of your request
+- Make sure the photos are of species that are found on the Nature's Notebook plant and animal species list at the time of your request

 Once the USA-NPN Staff receives your email, you will receive in return, instructions on how to proceed.

 The photos should be of good quality and follow best practice for taking upclose photos of phenophases on our Nature's Notebook list.
 Photos from handheld devices are often equally as good as those from cameras - be sure that what you contribute is in focus and descriptive of the phase you are depicting.
 You may wish to explore our Phenophase Photo taking activity to practice taking photos first.
 Or take a look at our lesson designed to assist people with taking good photos to use for identification.

 Photos used on a website or in print should be captioned with the photo credit and license (for example, "Joseph P. Lilac via SmugMug.
 CC BY-NC-SA 4.0").
 If this is not practical, the credit and license should be added to a photo acknowledgement page.
 Collaborators are welcome to use the photos contained within the Flickr page for educational purposes, with the credit attached and any licensing information with it.

 Group leaders may consider creating a suite of phenophase photos for species being observing locally, as demonstrated here.